clemsonciti/workshop_matlab/_episodes/03-basics.md

 exercises: 0
 questions:
 - "how to initialize a variable"
-- "how to do basic arithmetics
+- "how to do basic arithmetics"
-- "how to get help?
+- "how to get help"
 objectives:
 - "MATLAB built-in functions"
 - "`help`, `lookfor`"